We may receive compensation when you click on links to products from our partners.

 6. Focus on the Job You Want

 Specificity is the most important key factor that you should be aiming to achieve when writing your resume.
-There is absolutely no point trying to impress your prospective employer with information that does not pertain to the job offer.
-If the job is for hiking, there is no need trying to paint how you won the spelling Bee championship when you were at a smaller age.
-And if you are applying to become a financial analyst, there is no need trying to state your editorial experience while you were in college.
+There is absolutely no point in trying to impress your prospective employer with information that does not pertain to the job offer.
+If the job is for hiking, there is no need to discuss how you won the spelling Bee championship when you were at a smaller age.
+And if you are applying to become a financial analyst, there is no need to talk about your editorial experience while you were in college.
 Be specific!

 - Resume Builder – How to Write a Resume

 - Resume in 15 Minutes.
 Simple To Use, No Registration or CC Required.

 - TopStack – Get a free, confidential resume review from TopResume

 See how your resume stacks up!
 Our resume review will include three sections: (a) strengths of your resume, (b) areas to improve, and (c) the results of an ATS scan.

 These six tips from experts will help you write a professional custom resume that will make the employer invite you for an interview and I’m sure you will agree with me that going for an interview is a step closer to being employed.

 At TopInterview, each session is tailored to you and your unique goals.
 Your choice of comprehensive packages make it easy to get the help you need to nail your interviews.
 TopInterview offers three plans based on your needs